TrondSpjelkavik/project-exam-2/README.md

 ## TO DO:

 - Make the site 100% responsive
-  - 320px Mobile responsive hotel details
-  - Search container
-  -
+  - Icons in form
+  - Hover book now (and change Now -> now)

 # Cuz reason